frogsfindbugs/frogsfindbugs.github.io/blog/fraud-android-jio-prime/index.md

 Later I uploaded the APK to [VirusTotal](https://www.virustotal.com/gui/home/upload) for their analysis.
 One thing that attracted my attention was a Service named “er.upgrad.jio.jioupgrader.Coinhive“.
 While Coinhive (link to KrebsonSecurity article) is a cryptocurrency mining service, this app could be a miner in the name of Jio.
 Eat the process of user device, earn money for the APK owner.

-Ten (10) Engines at VirusTotal also marked this app as malicious, screenshot here:
+Twelve (12) Engines at VirusTotal also marked this app as malicious, screenshot here:

 photos ===============